What You Should Put On An Industry CV

 A short summary of your experience and goals – a bit about who you are, your top skills, top achievements, what you would bring to an organisation.
 Do not add things like salary requirements or reasons for leaving your last opportunity.

-Work experience including company name, job title, key responsibilities and key achievements (try to use short paragraphs or bullet points), dates worked.
+Work experience including company name, job title, key responsibilities and key achievements (try to use short paragraphs or bullet points), dates worked as well as your education.

-Any relevant industry associations you’re a member of or awards you’ve gained.
+Any relevant industry associations you’re a member of or awards you’ve gained and your skills such as database, software and languages.

 You don’t need to add references to your CV at this stage and adding hobbies is debatable (you can assess whether you think it would be appropriate or not).